Synthetixio/SIPs/SIPS/sip-15.md

 ## Motivation

-In a crypto-backed stablecoin system such as Synthetix, the issued stablecoin (synths) tokens should represent a claims on the underlying collateral.
+In a crypto-backed stablecoin system such as Synthetix, the issued stablecoin (synths) tokens should represent claims on the underlying collateral.
 The current design of the Synthetix system doesn't allow holders of synths to directly redeem the underlying collateral unless they are burning and unlocking their own SNX collateral.
 The value of the synths issued in the synthetix system is derived from incentivising minters to be over-collateralised on the debt they have issued and other economic incentives such as exchange fees and SNX rewards.

 If a minter's collateral value falls below the required collateral ratio, there is no direct penalty for being under collateralised, even in the unlikely event where the value of their locked collateral (SNX) is less than the debt they owe.
 Stakers and synth holders should be able to liquidate undercollateralised minters at a discounted price to restore the network collateral ratio.